VlodkoMr/near-river/readme.md

 - Access to all historical NEAR blockchain data without the need to run a node.
 - Optimized data storage for reduced size.
 All NEAR blockchain data can be stored in 500Gb drive!
 - NEAR Social support - parse all `social.near` events for better search and filtering.
+- AI to get powerful data analytics and insights.
-- ClickHouse and PostgreSQL database types support.
+- PostgreSQL and ClickHouse database support.

 ### Comparison with Existing NEAR Indexer/API Solutions: